OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-3_1-21-23/lab-2.md

-# How to Build a CI/CD Pipeline with AWS CodeCommit, CodeBuild, CodeDeploy and CodePipeline to deploy a Containerized Static Website to AWS ECS - Fargate
+# How to Build a CI/CD Pipeline with AWS CodeCommit, CodeBuild, and CodePipeline to deploy a Containerized Static Website to AWS ECS - Fargate

 ## What is AWS CodeCommit